SixArm/mast-cell-help/topics/hyperbaric-oxygen-therapy/index.md

-[//]: # (source: ?)
-[//]: # (abbr: HBOT)
-[//]: # (tags: treatments)
+[//]: # (
+source: gpt-3 + jph editing
+abbr: HBOT
+tags: treatments
+)

 # Hyperbaric oxygen therapy (HBOT)

 Hyperbaric oxygen therapy (HBOT) is a medical treatment that involves breathing pure oxygen in a pressurized environment, typically a hyperbaric chamber.
 This therapy is based on the principle that increasing the amount of oxygen in the bloodstream can promote healing and provide various therapeutic benefits.

 During HBOT sessions, patients are placed in a hyperbaric chamber that is pressurized to two to three times the normal atmospheric pressure.
 They breathe 100% oxygen through a mask or hood while inside the chamber for a specified period, typically ranging from 60 to 90 minutes per session.
 The increased pressure allows the body to absorb higher levels of oxygen than would be possible at normal atmospheric pressure.